 |Zorki 4, base of camera

 The front of the top plate has the viewfinder which is quite large (18 by 12 mm), a centrally placed rangefinder window which is rather small and the PC socket for the flash.
 Above these is the stencilled legend – Zorki-4.
-The camera body has the lens (where else?) and the self-timer.
+The front of the camera body has the lens (where else?) and the self-timer.

 The lens is a Jupiter-8 lens.
 This is a copy of a Carl Zeiss Jena Sonnar lens.
-Early production was cased is plain aluminium but by this date the aluminium was paint matt black. the use of aluminium gives a very light lens but at the expense of toughness.
+Early production was cased is plain aluminium but by this date the aluminium was painted matt black.
+The use of aluminium gives a very light lens but at the expense of toughness.
 This specimen has been bashed at some point and the filter thread has a flattened part meaning I will not be able to use filters on this camera – no great loss as I rarely use filters.

 The lens serial number has the same format as the body number and shows that the lens was also made in 1973.